-Treatment Award will continue to vest (except for stock options granted to Mr. Begor, which would immediately vest) and remain exercisable for the lesser of five years following the executive's retirement or the remainder of the outstanding 6-year term Award will continue to vest and remain exercisable for the remainder of the outstanding 7- year term Award will continue to vest and remain exercisable for the lesser of five years following the executive's retirement or the remainder of the outstanding 10-year term Award will remain eligible to vest, subject to completion of the performance milestones Award will continue to vest (except for RSUs granted to Mr. Begor, which would immediately vest)
+Equity Award Type Treatment Premium-priced stock options granted under 2020 annual LTI program (6-year term; exercise price equal to 110% and 120% of closing stock price on grant date) Award will continue to vest (except for stock options granted to Mr. Begor, which would immediately vest) and remain exercisable for the lesser of five years following the executive's retirement or the remainder of the outstanding 6-year term Premium-priced stock options granted under 2021 annual LTI program to our CEO (7-year term; exercise price equal to 110% and 120% of closing stock price on grant date) Award will continue to vest and remain exercisable for the remainder of the outstanding 7-year term Market-priced stock options granted under 2021 LTI to NEOs other than our CEO Award will continue to vest and remain exercisable for the lesser of five years following the executive's retirement or the remainder of the outstanding 10-year term TSR performance shares Award will remain eligible to vest, subject to completion of the performance milestones Time-based RSUs Award will continue to vest (except for RSUs granted to Mr. Begor, which would immediately vest)